DHP-stottepakke/pages/pages/dmp_supporting_info/support_05_reuse_collect.md

 ### Other types of data the project will utilize or produce
-What other types of documents will the project utilize or produce, which have not been captured by the previous categories?
+What other types of files or digital documents will the project utilize or produce, which have not been captured by the previous categories?
+Think of everything that would cause problems if lost due to technical or human error.
+Is specific software required?\
 For some projects that handle little data, this may be the only applicable category.

+Examples:
+* Notetaking documents
+* Literature databases
+* Illustrations/figures
+* Manuscripts/research articles (including all their versions)

 ### Who else could be interested in us in using data from this project?